-BUSHWICK PRINT LAB (BPL) was founded by Ray Cross in 2009 and has continued to evolve as a silkscreen design and production studio, artist collective, and DIY space which hosts local and international multimedia artists.
+BUSHWICK PRINT LAB (BPL) was founded by Ray Cross in 2009 and has continued to evolve as an artist-run silkscreen design / production studio and DIY space which hosts local and international multimedia artists.

-Besides being an active production space for our resident artists/designers, the studio is also open to the DIY community, offering basic to advanced printmaking workshops, hourly studio rentals, and pay services such as screen making, film outputs, and print production.
+Bushwick Print Lab is home to talented printmakers and is open to the DIY community, offering studio space rental, basic to advanced printmaking workshops, and pay services such as screen making, film outputs, and print production.

 Ray Cross is the master printmaker, designer and organizer of Bushwick Print Lab: